SimonGolms/ods-quickstarter-fe-ionic-react-vite-playwright/README.md

 3. Create Webhook

-   - Replace `TRIGGER_SECRET` with the obtained trigger secret from step 1.
+   - Replace `TRIGGER_SECRET` with the obtained trigger secret from previous step.
    - Replace `USER@COMPANY.COM` with an authorized (administrative) user with access to the Bitbucket project

    ```sh